-But this favorable relationship began to decline in the wake of the Seven Years' War.
-In this conflict with France, Britain wracked up an enormous debt and looked to its American colonies to help pay for the war.
-Between 1756 and 1776, Parliament issued heavy taxes, including the Stamp Act of 1765 and the Tea Act of 1773.
-Unsurprisingly, Parliament's taxes met with stiff colonial resistance.
-But instead of compromising, Parliament passed oppressive measures to force colonists to obey the new laws.
-Eventually, tensions culminated in the shots fired between British troops and the colonial militia at Lexington and Concord in 1775.
+But this favorable relationship began to face serious challenges in the wake of the Seven Years' War.
+In that conflict with France, Britain incurred an enormous debt and looked to its American colonies to help pay for the war.
+Between 1756 and 1776, Parliament issued a series of taxes on the colonies, including the Stamp Act of 1765, the Townshend Duties of 1766, and the Tea Act of 1773.
+Even when the taxes were relatively light, they met with stiff colonial resistance on principle, with colonists concerned that “taxation without representation” was tyranny and political control of the colonies was increasingly being exercised from London.
+Colonists felt that they were being treated as second-class citizens.
+But after initially compromising on the Stamp Act, Parliament supported increasingly oppressive measures to force colonists to obey the new laws.
+Eventually, tensions culminated in the shots fired between British troops and colonial militia at Lexington and Concord on April 19, 1775.

 Despite the outbreak of violence, the majority of colonists wanted to remain British.
 Only when King George III failed to address colonists' complaints against Parliament or entertain their appeals for compromise did colonists begin to consider independence as a last resort.
-In the spring of 1776, colonists still hoped for reconciliation with Britain.
-Those hopes were diminished, however, by the continuing war and rumors of a large-scale invasion of British troops and German mercenaries.
+Encouraged by Thomas Paine’s pamphlet, “Common Sense,” more and more colonists began to consider independence in the spring of 1776.
+At the same time, the continuing war and rumors of a large-scale invasion of British troops and German mercenaries diminished hopes for reconciliation.

-The first formal proposal for independence was not made in the Continental Congress until June 7, 1776.
-It came from the Virginian Richard Henry Lee, who suggested that "all political connection is, and ought to be, dissolved."
+While the issue had been discussed quietly in the corridors of the Continental Congress for some time, the first formal proposal for independence was not made in the Continental Congress until June 7, 1776.
+It came from the Virginian Richard Henry Lee, who offered a resolution insisting that "all political connection is, and ought to be, dissolved" between Great Britain and the American colonies.
 But this was not a unanimous sentiment.
-Many delegates wanted to defer independence or avoid it outright.
-Still, Congress did nominate a drafting committee—the Committee of Five—to compose a declaration of independence.
+Many delegates wanted to defer a decision on independence or avoid it outright.
+Despite this disagreement, Congress did nominate a drafting committee—the Committee of Five (John Adams, Benjamin Franklin, Thomas Jefferson, Robert Livingston, and Roger Sherman)—to compose a declaration of independence.
 Thomas Jefferson, known for his eloquent writing style and reserved manner, became the principal author.

-As he sat at his desk in a Philadelphia boarding house, Jefferson drafted a "common sense" treatise without, he claimed, opening a single book or pamphlet.
-Some of his language and many of his ideas drew from well-known political works, such as George Mason's Declaration of Rights and the new Virginia state constitution.
-But his ultimate goal was to express the unity of Americans—what he called an "expression of the American mind"—against the tyranny of Britain.
+As he sat at his desk in a Philadelphia boarding house, Jefferson drafted a "common sense" treatise in “terms so plain and firm, as to command [the] assent” of mankind.
+Some of his language and many of his ideas drew from well-known political works, such as George Mason's Declaration of Rights.
+But his ultimate goal was to express the unity of Americans—what he called an "expression of the american mind"—against the tyranny of Britain.

 Jefferson submitted his "rough draught" of the Declaration on June 28.
 Congress eventually accepted the document, but not without debating the draft for two days and making extensive changes.
-Jefferson was unhappy with many of the revisions—particularly the removal of the passage on the slave trade and the insertion of language less offensive to Britons.
-Benjamin Franklin tried to reassure Jefferson by telling him the now-famous tale of John Thompson, whose storefront sign bore the words: "John Thompson, Hatter, makes and sells hats for ready money."
-After a circle of critical friends offered their critiques, the sign merely read, "John Thompson" above a picture of a hat.
+Jefferson was unhappy with many of the revisions—particularly the removal of the passage on the slave trade and the insertion of language less offensive to Britons—and in later years would often provide his original draft to correspondents.
+Benjamin Franklin tried to reassure Jefferson by telling him the now-famous tale of a merchant whose storefront sign bore the words: "John Thompson, Hatter, makes and sells hats for ready money;" after a circle of critical friends offered their critiques, the sign merely read, "John Thompson" above a picture of a hat.